vishal2505/aws-ml-specialty/README.md

 # AWS Certified Machine Learning Certificate 2022

- This repo includes various resources and practice examls that helped me pass the AWS ML Specialty certification in **2022**.
+ This repo includes various resources and practice exams that helped me pass the AWS ML Specialty certification in **2022**.

  I passed this exam on 02/07/2022 with score of 818 / 1000 or 81.8%.
 The passing score is 75%.